timabell/0x5.uk/_posts/2025-01-14-don't-use-azure-cosmosdb.md

 I wrote this while waiting for the cosmos emulator to eat all my cpus on my monster desktop while running some integration tests.
 If I save even one person from falling into this tar pit I'll consider this post worth the investment.

+If you think that your system couldn't possibly run in the constraints of a sql server, did you know that stackoveflow still runs on sql server, [which ran 500 million sql queries *in one day*](https://nickcraver.com/blog/2016/02/17/stack-overflow-the-architecture-2016-edition/) back in 2016.

 Can you tell I'll never be a Microsoft MVP, aside from my love of linux and the GPL.

 ---